prajeeshag/S2S/viz/README.md

 ## NOTE
 - Refer the `S2S-visualization-catalog.pdf` for the figures
 - The below numbering for each item are the same figure numbers from the slides
+- Tick Marks
-- :heavy_check_mark: means done but not finalized
+    - :heavy_check_mark: : done but yet to finalize
-- :white_check_mark: means finalized
+    - :white_check_mark: : finalized

 # Visualization catalog
 ## Temperature [Refer Slide-1]